Bayesian Incentive-Compatible Bandit Exploration: Ex-post regret bounds with a detail-free algorithm

-Due to the detail-free property we can allow agents to have (somewhat) different priors.
+Due to the detail-free property we can allow agents to have different priors (subject to some assumptions).
 For example, all agents can start with the same prior, and receive idiosyncratic signals before the algorithm begins.
 Further, agents do not even need to know their own priors exactly.
 We state this formally as follows:

-\begin{corollary} The BIC property holds even if each agent has a different prior, as long as the conditions in the theorem are satisfied for the chosen parameters $(\hat{\mu}, N)$ and all agents' priors.
-Further, a particular agent does not need to know his own prior exactly in order to verify that the BIC property holds for him; instead, it suffices if he believes that the conditions in the theorem are satisfied for his prior. \end{corollary}
+\begin{corollary} The BIC property holds even if agents have different priors, and incomplete knowledge of the said priors, as long as (i) all agents agree on the ordering of prior mean rewards (which is known to the algorithm), (ii) each agent's prior satisfies the conditions in Assumption~\ref{ass:detail-free} for the chosen parameters $(\hat{\mu}, N)$, and (iii) each agent knows that her prior satisfies (i) and (ii). \end{corollary}

 Our algorithm consists of two stages.
 The \emph{sampling stage} samples each arm a given number of times; it is a detail-free version of Algorithm~\ref{alg:block-m}.
 The racing stage is a BIC version of \emph{Active Arms Elimination}, a bandit algorithm from \citet{EvenDar-icml06}.
 Essentially, arms ``race" against one another and drop out over time, until only one arm remains. \footnote{This approach is known as \emph{Hoeffding race} in the literature, as Azuma-Hoeffding inequality is used to guarantee the high-probability selection of the best arm; see Related Work for relevant citations.}